George Howes (entomologist): Career

 Howes authored scientific papers on entomology, concentrating on New Zealand Lepidoptera, and described numerous species new to science.
 The species Molophilus howesi was named in his honour.

 Howes was a member of a number of organisations including the Royal Entomological Society, Linnean Society of London, American Entomological Society, the Otago Chamber of Commerce, New Zealand Institute, Otago Acclimatisation Society where he sat on the council, and the Dunedin Naturalists Field Club for which he was president for many years.
 For a quarter of a century, Howes was one of the directors of the Portobello Marine Biological Station.

-Due to his acknowledged entomological expertise, Howes was invited to be part of a scientific expedition to the Chatham Islands in 1924.
+Owing to his acknowledged entomological expertise, Howes was invited to be part of the 1924 Chatham Islands expedition.

 Howes was involved in the planning, establishment and management of the aquarium at the New Zealand and South Seas International Exhibition in 1925 on Logan Park, Dunedin.
 When this was unable to be funded by the Acclimatisation Society or the City Corporation, Howes and others registered a private company Aquarium Ltd "to carry on the business of an aquarium at the New Zealand and South Seas Exhibition at Dunedin."